Ring-of-Ethereum-Architects/knowledge/README.md

 # Welcome
 **A lot of thanks** for all [Ethereum Architects](List-of-Architects.md) contributed to this knowledge base.

-If you are **new here**, please read the [initial post](https://ethereum-magicians.org/t/forming-a-ring-of-ethereum-architects/947) about Ethereum Architects.<br/> [Add youself](https://github.com/Ring-of-Ethereum-Architects/knowledge/edit/master/List-of-Architects.md) to the [List of Ethereum Architects](List-of-Architects.md) **if you would like to contribute** or let us know **if you would like to become an Editor**.
+If you are **new here**, please read the [initial post](https://ethereum-magicians.org/t/forming-a-ring-of-ethereum-architects/947) about Ethereum Architects.

+[Add youself](https://github.com/Ring-of-Ethereum-Architects/knowledge/edit/master/List-of-Architects.md) to the [List of Ethereum Architects](List-of-Architects.md) **if you would like to contribute** or let us know **if you would like to become an Editor**.
 You don't need to fork the repo to change the list, just edit it and create a new PR.

 Please visit [our wiki](https://github.com/Ring-of-Ethereum-Architects/knowledge/wiki) for more details.